-There’s no denying that Gold Coast properties on the southern beachside suburbs boast some of the finest unspoiled beaches like Greenmount and Rainbow Beach.
+There’s no denying the southern beachside suburbs of the Gold Coast boast some of the finest unspoiled beaches.
 Here’s a run-down of a few of our favourite jewels in the south-side crown.

 Whilst it has a heavy density of apartment living (with more than 50% rented according to some reports), it also caters to those who want to enjoy some high-end shopping at the recently revamped Pacific Fair.
 For those who fancy a flutter, the new Star Casino offers a luxury fix.

 It’s always a good bet to live in Burleigh – 10,000 plus people can attest to this!
 Boasting a trendy, relaxed beach lifestyle and an adjacent 27-hectare, lush national park, the ever-popular Koala Park nestled on the Tallebudgera Creek and bordered by Miami, Burleigh Waters and Palm Beach, there are no surprises why it’s said to be home to more permanent residents than with its bustling James St dining precinct.
 It’s a popular destination for foodies as well as families, thanks to the stretch of pretty parklands and playgrounds.